rapid7/insightconnect-plugins/plugins/servicenow/help.md

 # Description

-[ServiceNow](https://www.servicenow.com/) is a tool for managing incidents and configuration management.
-This plugin allows users to manage all aspects of incidents including creation, search, and updates.
-Additionally, incident changes can be monitored and processed for use in a Rapid7 InsightConnect workflow.
+ServiceNow is a tool for managing incidents and configuration management.
+Using the ServiceNow plugin for Rapid7 InsightConnect, users can manage all aspects of incidents including creation, search, updates, as well as monitor them for changes

-Note: This plugin affects only the underlying tables in a ServiceNow instance, not its UI.
-Hence, this plugin will work seamlessly with Virtual Task Boards.

 # Key Features